suzannecodeinst/PP1_Hi-Hens/README.md

 Refine [article](https://refine.dev/blog/rem-vs-em/#introduction) on the difference between rem and em.

-Directly referred to code from Love Running for the menu dropdown html and css.
+Directly copied the code from Love Running for the menu dropdown html and css.

 Pixel By Hand [blog post](https://www.pixelbyhand.com/website-image-size-guidelines/) for guidance on sizing of images for web.